-Born in Corinaldo, Ancona, Italy, on October 16 1890; her farmworker father moved his family to Ferrier di Conca, near Anzio.
-Her father died of malaria and her mother had to struggle to feed her children.
+Born on October 16 1890 in Corinaldo, in the Ancona Province in Italy, her farmworker father moved his family to Ferrier di Conca, near Anzio.
+When he died of malaria, Maria's mother had to struggle to feed her children.
 Maria's mother, brothers, and sisters worked in ... continue readingMore Female Saints

 Saint Michael the Archangel isn't a saint, but rather he is an angel, and the leader of all angels and of the army of God.
 This is what the title "Archangel" means, that he is above all the others in rank.
 St. Michael has four main responsibilities or offices, as we ... continue reading